OpsMx/standard-isd-gitops/README.md

    **NOTE**: Make sure values.yaml has saml configuration

+## Enable Grafana and Prometheus
+1. Document for enabling Grafana and Prometheus can be found [here](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit)

 # Troubleshooting Issues during installation
 ## ISD-Install-Job fails to start, no pod created or it errors
 Execute this command: